Nick689/CustomPOS/Readme.md

-##Install
+##Install (In construction)
-...In construction

-##Usage
 Login:  Only one user is declared in default database.
 Passwords are managed in MySQL.
 You will have to grant new users in MySQL.

-Special items:
-*  *DIV* is the reference for miscellaneous item, it has editable name.
-*  '  Single quote at the beginning of the name indicate a comment.
+##Usage
 Quantity check:  Instead of forcing stock quantity records without any justification, you can call "chk" stored procedure that will check every sales/arrivals and give you the theoretic quantity and the difference with current quantity for every items.

 Inventory:  There is no inventory module in CustomPOS, however you can adjust the stock by invoicing to a special "Inventory" customer the properly signed quantity of 0 priced item (the purpose for the "FREE" button).